20 AWESOME Things To Do In Rarotonga With Kids.

 There are literally hundreds of hermit crabs on Rarotonga.
 Small crabs are known as kakara and the larger ones as unga.
 Pretty much on any evening if you head to the beach you will see some smaller hermit crabs (conical shaped and cylindrical).
 But for the larger bright orange hermit crabs you will likely spot them on the northern side of the island.

-You might be in time to watch boats being loaded with cargo and people ready for a few days at sea to get to the Pa Enua outer islands.
+You might time it to watch boats being loaded with cargo and people ready for a few days at sea to get to the Pa Enua outer islands.
 Or you might be in time for the beautiful golden hour before sunset along the north and western tip of the island.
-In any case, its worth a visit while you are here.
+In any case, it’s worth a visit while you are here.

 Avaitu Harbour at sunset.
 A fun things to do in Rarotonga with kids.